Abandoned Railroad from Tyler, through Gresham and Flint, to Bullard and Rusk

 Approved items included the design of the new Legacy Trails project, which would extend the city’s trail system to Gresham, using the abandoned railroad corridor on the west side of Old Jacksonville Highway.
 The city plans to spend $494,000 on the project.

 Clearing of the overgrown right-of-way for the trails began in January of 2018.
-The project is scheduled for completion in 2020.
+The project was dedicated in July of 2019.

 Photo of the abandoned railroad right-of-way showing overgrown conditions in Gresham, Texas (February, 2018)